afriedman412/rap-gender-data-project/eda.md

 Given both the class imbalance and the probable overrepresentation of some artists, it is unlikely that we will just train a model on the entire data set.
 At the very least, we can make some decisions about what would best inform our model before training.

 For example, **unique_token_pct** is the number of unique words in a verses divided by the total number of words in that verse.
 "Token" here is used loosely, as this is just unique strings (via `set(list(verse.split())`).
-If need be, I can remove stop words or lemmatize the inputs, but this is adequate for a first pass.
+If need be, I could remove stop words or lemmatize the inputs, but this is adequate for a first pass.

 The distribution of unique token percentage is reasonably consistent between genders.